How to Choose Your Scalpel Handle and Blades

 • , by SurgiMac

-With dozens of blade shapes and multiple handle sizes, selecting the right scalpel can feel unnecessarily complex.
-This guide is here to simplify the process.
-Understanding the logic behind the scalpel handle and blades system is key to making confident, informed decisions for your practice without hesitation.
-We’ll break down the universal numbering system, explain the specific functions of common blades like the #12 and #15, and clarify which handles they pair with.
-By the end, you’ll be able to quickly identify the ideal combination for any procedure, ensuring you always have the right tool, like a reliable MacCut blade, ready to go when you need it.
+Dozens of blade shapes and handle sizes can make choosing the right scalpel feel unnecessarily complex.
+Let's cut through the confusion.
+Understanding the logic behind the scalpel handle and blades system is the key to making confident, split-second decisions for your practice.
+We’ll break down the universal numbering system and explain the specific jobs of common blades like the #12 and #15.
+We'll also clarify which handles they pair with.
+Soon, you'll be able to identify the ideal combination for any procedure, ensuring a reliable MacCut blade is always ready when you need it.

 Key Takeaways